Mary Pflum Peterson is a multi-Emmy-Award-winning television journalist ... a New York Times bestselling author ... and an acclaimed public speaker.

 Mary began her career in journalism at the CNN-New York Bureau at age 20, while still an undergraduate at Columbia University.
 By age 21, she was conducting her first big interviews with political leaders the likes of Rudy Giuliani and Newt Gingrich.
 By age 23, she was reporting on-camera around the nation for CNN and filling in as an anchor on CNN Newsroom.

 Mary went on report internationally, covering everything from Vienna balls to Maltese temples - but calls the time she spent living and working for CNN in Turkey from 1999 to 2002 as the most formative period of her journalism career.

 In October 2002, Mary returned to the U.S. to work for ABC News/ Good Morning America.
 Her time at GMA enabled her to cover presidential elections, Oscar races, Hurricane Katrina, the London bombings, royal weddings, the death of Pope John Paul II, and the ascendance of Barack Obama to national political power.
-It also enabled her to win a spate of awards, including four Emmys, two Edward R Murrows, a Peabody, a duPont, and a WGA Award.
+It also enabled her to win a spate of awards, including five Emmys, two Edward R Murrows, a Peabody, a duPont, and a WGA Award.